Webpage of Jakub Smolik

 - Introduction to Finite Calculus - in Czech

-- This text is a short introduction to the subject, drawing parallels to the well known differential calculus and culminating in the proof of the Gregory-Newton interpolation formula.
-There are also about 20 solved exercises.
+- This text is a short introduction to the subject, drawing parallels to the well known differential calculus and culminating in a proof of the Gregory-Newton interpolation formula.
+It also contains about 20 solved exercises.

 - Pacman